stefanprobst/next-svg/README.md

 `svgr` options, please refer to the
 [SVGR docs](https://react-svgr.com/docs/options/).

-Additionally, the `namedExport` option allows customizing how React component must be imported.
-Note that this depends on the included custom `svgr` template to work; when providing your own template, the named export defaults to "ReactComponent".

 ## Typescript

 To make typescript understand `.svg` imports, add the following to